 The STI-AS returns the SIP INVITE which includes a signed Identity header field value for the caller identity and signed Identity header field values for the RPH and SIP Priority header in JSON objects.

-The Transit Function routes the SIP INVITE (with the Identity headers) over the NNI using standard inter-domain routing resolution to the egress IBCF.
+The Transit Function routes the SIP INVITE (with the Identity headers) to the exit IBCF using standard inter-domain routing resolution.
 If, based on local policy, a ‘verstat’ is present in the SIP INVITE received by the Transit Function, the IBCF will remove the ‘verstat’ before forwarding the call to the next network.

-In this example, the egress IBCF forwards the SIP INVITE to the entry IBCF in the emergency caller’s home network.
+In this example, theexit IBCF forwards the SIP INVITE to the entry IBCF in the emergency caller’s home network.
 Note that, depending on the scenario, the callback call may traverse other interconnecting networks.

 The emergency caller’s home service provider’s (Service Provider A) entry IBCF initiates a verificationRequest to the STI-VS that includes an identityHeader parameter associated with the caller identity and an identityHeader parameter associated with the RPH/SIP Priority header.